 - Whole class /mixed-ability lessons– The subject content, skills and techniques taught, are made accessible to all children; with special provision made for those children who may need it.

 - Good quality lessons– Teachers present good quality lessons which incorporate the teaching of the design process along with drawing skills and techniques.
-The skills of designing, making and evaluating are reinforced through all DT topics.
+The skills of designing, making and evaluating are reinforced through all DT projects.
 It is a journey the children experience from Foundation and structures the delivery of DT throughout school.
-This could be making a cage for a dinosaur in KS1 to creating their own pyramid in upper KS2, we follow the same process; research, plan, make and then evaluate.
+This could be making an animal enclosure in KS1 to creating their own frame structure in upper KS2.

 - Critical thinking – Is encouraged when discussing and evaluating products, through the use of both closed and open-ended questions.
 Pupils are also encouraged to use and respond to similar questions in response to their own work.